-The vitamin E oil is known for its anti-inflammatory effect, which is one of the main causes of beard itch in the first place.
-So logically we chose to add that.
+Vitamin E oil can be used topically on the beard and is known for its anti-inflammatory effect, (inflammation is one of the main causes of beard itch) So logically we chose to add that.
 Just make sure to get the vitamin E oil sourced from wheat germ oil.

 Lastly, we also chose to add in some orange essential oil.
 It gives this DIY beard oil a nice and fresh scent, while also helping to fight the beard bacteria.

 Your beard can get damaged in many ways.
 Beard straightening tools for example, eventually cause some protein loss at the beard hairs.
 Exposure to the elements (especially cold winter) can hurt your beard.